-Eric Trump Once Allegedly Boasted That Russia Funded The Family Golf Course
+Eric Trump Allegedly Said Russia Funded A Family Golf Course

 The latest twist in the ongoing saga of Donald Trump's relationship with Russia may be one of the most explosive yet, and it allegedly came straight from the president's inner-most circle.
 Eric Trump allegedly told a journalist that the Trump National Golf Club Charlotte was funded by Russia, which could further complicate the president's possible foreign conflicts of interest (Bustle has reached out to the Trump Organization for comment).
 Although this claim is currently unsubstantiated by the Trump family, it still might not have too much of an impact on President Trump's business or political career if it's proven true.